ylikx/fortran-legacy-tools/README.md

 deprecated language constructs with varying success.
 This tool takes a more minimalistic approach and changes only the source form.

+Automatic unit tests are provided with the Test_fixed2free2.py file.

 -------------------------------------------------------------------------------
 flowercase/flowercase.py:
 -------------------------------------------------------------------------------